ederlealsilva/Convert-NAVTxtObjectsToAL/README.md

 * Convert the txt objects to AL
 * Convert the reports RDLC to RDL
 * Create the AL project file structure

-<br>See Usage for additional help.
+See Usage for additional help.

 ---